 SF BEER WEEK

 San Francisco Beer Week has been celebrating and promoting the diversity of craft beer in the Bay Area since 2009.
 It takes place each year during the second week of February and is organized by the San Francisco Brewers Guild.
-In 2017, over 900 beer events were held at venues throughout the region, from breweries and brewpubs to restaurants, bars, and retail beverage stores.
-Events include meet-the-brewer opportunities, beer dinners, tastings, special beer releases, collaborative brews, lectures and panel discussions, open brew days, homebrewing demonstrations, beer festivals, and other fun, educational events that connect and resonate with the existing local beer community while introducing many new people to the world of artisan beer.
+Hundreds of beer events are held at venues throughout the greater Bay Area region, from breweries and brewpubs to restaurants, bars, and retail beverage stores.
+Events include Meet the Brewers, beer dinners, tastings, special beer releases, collaborative brews, lectures and panel discussions, open brew days, homebrewing demonstrations, beer festivals, and other fun, educational events that connect and resonate with the existing local beer community while introducing many new people to the world of artisan beer.